-• The PHA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+The PHA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.

 In determining reasonable cause, GHURA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
-A conviction will be given more weight than an arrest.
-A record or records of arrest(s) will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
+A record or records of arrest will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
 GHURA will also consider evidence from treatment providers or community-based organizations providing services to household members.
 A pattern of abuse of alcohol will be considered three or more alcohol-related arrests in the last two years.